LuNeder/Samantha/README.md

     - Create, edit or delete social media like posts.
 Posts will be saved as files (see below where they're stored)
 - Files (for file storage providers, etc)
     - Files can be stored in the user's account, making possible the storage of files by the user.
 Samantha doesn't provides a file manager yet, but the files directory is created in the user's account.
+- Login names: Username, e-mail, phone and account ID can be used to login to the account, together with the password.
+Samantha will automatically detect the correct method.
+- Authentication: Samantha can be given a login and a password and return if the password was correct or incorrect, as well as if the login exists or not.
+- Safety features
+    - Crash or machine error protection: Before editing accounts, posts, or something else, Samantha will create a backup of it, ensuring that nothing will be lost in case of an error.
+These backups will be deleted automatically once the operation is completed.
+If an error happens or Samantha crashes before the operation is completed, the backup can be restored and nothing will be lost.
+    - Human error protection: Before editing accounts, posts, or something else, Samantha can create a backup of it.
+These backups will be available until you decide to remove them and can be restored at any time.

 **THIS README IS STILL WORK IN PROGRESS**